Guardrails to ensure Chatbots remain Safe and Accurate

 )

-for our guardrail action.
-This ensures that the LLM response is regenerated using feedback about what went wrong when a guardrail fails.
+using remediation for our guardrail action instead of the fallback response.
+This action ensures that the LLM response is regenerated using feedback about what went wrong whenever a guardrail fails.
+Here we are not changing any of the guardrails themselves, just what action is taken when they are triggered.

 remediation_chatbot = ChatbotWithGuardrails(